ARPA-SIMC/moncic-ci/README.md

 ## Technology

 Moncic-CI uses [systemd-nspawn](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html)
-as a backend, and a [btrfs](https://btrfs.wiki.kernel.org/index.php/Main_Page) filesystem for storage and fast snapshotting.
+as a backend.
+When using a [btrfs](https://btrfs.wiki.kernel.org/index.php/Main_Page) filesystem it can optionally use its features to reduce disk usage.

-The btrfs storage can be just a normal directory for systems that already use btrfs or can easily setup a btrfs partition.
-Otherwise, with a small performance penalty, Moncic-CI can [store OS images in a file](doc/btrfs-on-file.md) by managing a btrfs filesystem inside it.

 ## Distributions supported